soniawmeyer/soniameyer-beihang-students-website/classes/americanculture.md

 [Midterm Instructions](http://sonia-beihang-website-resources.s3.amazonaws.com/Midterm%20Project.pdf)

 Homework: Meet with your group to choose a topic for your project.
 You may email me to confirm that you have chosen a good topic.

+###Week *: April 27 & April 30
+Simplified Instructions:

+	Option A: Cultural Norms
+	Definition: behavior patterns that are typical of specific groups Chinese translation: 文化规范／行为规范
+	1) Choose 1 specific Chinese cultural norm
+	2) Email me (sonia@meyercraft.net) for approval
+	3) Research if this norm exists in America (If similar, how so?
+If different, what is the difference?
+Why is it different?)
+	4) Create a presentaiton
+	5) Practice your presentation

+	Example:
+	Norm: Chinese people always drink hot water.
+	Group Presentation Sections:
+	-Person 1: Chinese people always drink hot water.
+This is clearly shown by the fact that the Chinese national drink is tea, and by the hot water fountains in the school's hallways.
+	-Person 2: Chinese people believe there are a lot of health benefits from drinking tea.
+Boiling water also kills the germs in the water, so it is safer to drink.
+	-Person 3: According to our research, Americans do not like to drink hot water very much.
+Although they often like to drink coffee, and sometimes even tea, most people prefer cold water and the schools have cold water fountains in the hallways.
+	-Person 4: Americans also prefer to have ice in their drinks, including water, tea, and soda.
+In the US, tap water is drinkable, which means that it does not need to be boiled for safety.
+	-Person 5: In conclusion, Americans do not share the Chinese cultural norm of drinking hot water.

+.

+	Option B: American Media
+	1) Choose 1 behavior/value from an American movie/TV show
+	2) Email me (sonia@meyercraft.net) for approval
+	3) Research if this behavior/value is accurate (If similar, how so?
+If different, what is the difference?
+Why is it different?)
+	4) Create a presentaiton
+	5) Practice your presentation

+	Example:
+	Behavior from TV show: The Vampire Diaries -- How do these high school student have so much free time and seem like they never go to school?
+	Group Presentation Sections:
+	-Person 1: The teenagers in the Vampire Diaries seem to have complete freedom to do whatever they want.
+Their parents never seem to intervene, and the school doesn't seem to mind that they miss so much school.
+	-Person 2: Show a short clip of the behavior.
+You can see in this clip, that the high school students are hanging out at a bar.
+	-Person 3: In China, this behavior could never happen because students are too busy preparing for the gaokao.
+While American students also have to prepare for the SAT test, it is not as strenuous as the gaokao.
+	-Person 4: According to our research, this kind of behavior does not accurately reflect American families.
+Most American parents have more influence over their children, and it is illegal for people under 21 to go into a bar.
+	-Person 5: In conclusion, The Vampire Diaries does not accurately represent high school life.